Emily Mortimer

-Emily Kathleen Anne Mortimer (born 6 October 1971) is an English-American actress.
+Emily Kathleen Anne Mortimer (born 6 October 1971) is a British actor and writer.
 She began acting in stage productions and has since appeared in several film and television roles.
 In 2003, she won an Independent Spirit Award for her performance in Lovely and Amazing.
-She is also known for playing Mackenzie McHale in the HBO series The Newsroom (2013-2015).
-She created and wrote the series Doll & Em (2014–2015) and wrote and directed the miniseries The Pursuit of Love (2021).
+She is also known for playing Mackenzie McHale in the HBO series The Newsroom (2012–2014).
+She co-created and co-wrote the series Doll & Em (2014–2015) and wrote and directed the miniseries The Pursuit of Love (2021), the latter of which earned her a nomination for the British Academy Television Award for Best Supporting Actress.

-She provided the voice actress of Sophie in the English-language version of Howl's Moving Castle (2004), and starred in Scream 3 (2000), Match Point (2005), The Pink Panther (2006) and its 2009 sequel, Lars and the Real Girl (2007), Chaos Theory (2008), Harry Brown (2009), Shutter Island (2010), Cars 2 (2011), Hugo (2011), Mary Poppins Returns (2018), and Relic (2020).
+She provided the voice of Sophie in the English-language version of Howl's Moving Castle (2004), and starred in Scream 3 (2000), Match Point (2005), The Pink Panther (2006), The Pink Panther 2 (2009), Lars and the Real Girl (2007), Chaos Theory (2008), Harry Brown (2009), Shutter Island (2010), Cars 2 (2011), Hugo (2011), Mary Poppins Returns (2018), and Relic (2020).

 Early life and education

 Mortimer was born on 6 October 1971 in Hammersmith, London, to dramatist and barrister Sir John Mortimer, and his second wife, Penelope (née Gollop).
 She has a younger sister, Rosie; two older half-siblings, Sally Silverman and Jeremy, from her father's first marriage to author Penelope Fletcher; and a half-brother, Ross Bentley, from her father's relationship with actress Wendy Craig.

 Mortimer studied at St Paul's Girls' School in west London where she appeared in several pupil productions.
-She then went on to the University of Oxford, where she read Russian at Lincoln College and performed in several plays.
-Before becoming an actress, Mortimer wrote a column for The Daily Telegraph and was screenwriter for an adaptation of Lorna Sage's memoir, Bad Blood.
+She went on to the University of Oxford, where she read Russian at Lincoln College where she performed in several plays and spent two terms at the Moscow Art Theatre School, studying acting.
+Before becoming an actress, she wrote a column for The Daily Telegraph and was screenwriter for an adaptation of Lorna Sage's memoir Bad Blood.